 Root words are like the secret ingredients in a recipe for language.
 Just a few basic ingredients can create a variety of dishes, these words are the building blocks that make up countless other words.
-By getting to know them, we unlock a world of new words and meanings, much like discovering new flavours in cooking.
-Understanding them is crucial for students to enhance their votaxiulary and grasp language rules effectively.
+By getting to know them, we unlock a world of new words and meanings, much like discovering new flavors in cooking.
+Understanding them is crucial for students to enhance their vocabulary and grasp language rules effectively.

 Definition: Root words